 Section 5.1 Applicability 3

 Section 5.2 Personnel Actions 3

 5.2.1 Recommendations for Action.
 3

 5.2.2 Final Approval 3

-5.2.3 Denial of Appointment with Tenure, Promotion or Reappointment 3
+5.2.3 Denial of Appointment with Tenure, Promotion or Reappointment

 5.2.4 Reconsideration of Personnel Action Denying Appointment with

 Tenure, Promotion or Reappointment 3

 5.2.5 Faculty Not Eligible for Tenure.
+3

-Section 5.3 Appointing Authority 4
+Section 5.3 Appointing Authority

-Section 5.4 Appointment and Termination 4
+Section 5.4 Appointment and Termination

-5.4.1 Recruitment Procedures 4
+5.4.1 Recruitment Procedures

 5.4.2 Duration of Employment Contracts

 5.4.3 Terms and Conditions of Employment

-5.4.4 Employment Contracts and Interpretation.
+5.4.4 Employment Contracts and Interpretation

-5.4.5 Financial Reasons for Furlough, Reduction in Pay or Lay Off
+5.4.5 Financial Reasons for Furlough, Reduction in Pay or Lay Off 6

 5.4.6 Procedures for Furlough, Pay Reduction or Lay Off Due to Financial

 Exigency 8

 5.4.7 Curricular Reasons for Lay Off 11

-5.4.8 Procedures for Lay Off Due to Curricular Reasons
+5.4.8 Procedures for Lay Off Due to Curricular Reasons 12

-5.4.9 Reassignment and Transfer of Administrators
+5.4.9 Reassignment and Transfer of Administrators 15

 5.4.10 Credit for Leave Balance Between Schools of Medicine

 5.4.11 Joint Faculty Appointments for Schools of Medicine

+5.4.12 Emergency Furloughs Due to COVID-19 Budget Shortfalls 19

 Section 5.5 Salaries

-5.5.1 Development and Review of Salary Schedules.
+5.5.1 Development and Review of Salary Schedules

 5.5.2 Salary Schedule - Universities.

 5.5.3 Salary Schedule - State College

 5.5.4 Salary Schedule - Community Colleges.

 5.5.5 Salaries for Faculty in Rank 0 and Range 0.

 5.5.6 DRI Salaries

 5.5.7 Unpaid Leave or Temporary Workload Increases

 Section 5.6 Faculty Benefits

 Section 5.7 Grievance Procedures

-5.7.1 Authority to Establish Grievance Procedures
+5.7.1 Authority to Establish Grievance Procedures.

 5.7.2 Scope of Grievance Procedures.

-5.7.2 5.7.3 Grievance Procedures.
+5.7.3 Grievance Procedures.

-Continuation and Termination of Faculty Appointments at Desert Z3
+Section 5.8 Continuation and Termination of Faculty Appointments at Desert 20

-Section 5.6

-E 0 1 Research Institute (DRI) Declaration of Policy
+Section 5.0 Research Institute (DRI) 26

-5.8.1 5.8.2
+5.8.1 Declaration of Policy

-Bridge Funding.
+5.8.2 Bridge Funding.

-5.8.3 Termination of Faculty Appointments 25
+5.8.3 Termination of Faculty Appointments.

-Section 5.9 Notice of Nonreappointment and Notice of Termination for System, 00
+Section 5.9 Notice of Nonreappointment and Notice of Termination for System, 20

-504 Except DRI 28
+Jection 3.3 E(DDI 30

-5.9.1 Minimum Notice of Nonreappointment for Nontenured Academic and 00
+5.9.1 Minimum Notice of Nonreappointment for Nontenured Academic and 50

-500 Administrative Faculty 28
+J.J.
+I Administrative Faculty 30

+Administrative i acuity

 5.9.2 Shortened Notice of Nonreappointment for Nontenured Academic

-and Administrative Faculty for Financial Exigency 28
+and Administrative Faculty for Financial Exigency 31

 5.9.3 Notice of Termination for Nontenured Academic and Administrative

-Faculty hired on or after March 1, 2005, Except DRI 29
+Faculty hired on or after March 1, 2005, Except DRI 31

 5.9.4 Notice of Termination for Nontenured Administrative Faculty at the

-rank of Dean or above hired on or after March 1, 2005, Except DRI 29
+rank of Dean or above hired on or after March 1, 2005, Except DRI 32

 5.9.5 Effective Date of a Notice of Nonreappointment or Notice of

-Termination 30
+Termination 32

 5.9.6 Notice of Termination for Administrative Faculty hired on or after

-July 1, 2016, Except DRI 30
+July 1, 2016, Except DRI 33

-Section 5.10 Termination Upon Exhaustion of Leave or Falsification of
+Section 5.10

-Credentials 31
+Credentials 33

-5.10.1 Notice of Termination of Faculty after Exhaustion of Leave
+5.10.1 Notice of Termination of Faculty after Exhaustion of Leave 33

-5.10.2 Termination for Falsification of Credentials.
+5.10.2 Termination for Falsification of Credentials

-Academic and Equivalent Ranks and Titles
+Section 5.11 Academic and Equivalent Ranks and Titles 34

 5.11.1 Academic Rank.

-5.11.2 Community College Titles
+5.11.2 Community College Titles 35

-Section 5.12 Evaluation
+Section 5.12

-5.12.1 Evaluations
+5.12.1 Evaluations 35

-5.12.2 Procedures.
+5.12.2 Procedures 35

 5.12.3 Review of Evaluations.
+35

-Section 5.13
+Section 5.13 Annual Performance Evaluation of Tenured Faculty 35

-5.13.1 Declaration of Policy 3.3
+5.13.1 Declaration of Policy

 5.13.2 Evaluation Procedure

-Section 5.14
+Section 5.14 Oaths or Affirmations 36

-Section 5.15
+Section 5.15 Resignations/Leave 37

-Section 5.16 • 3,5
+Section 5.16 Review of Evaluations and/or Denial of Salary Increase 37